 News and Notes for Tonight’s WWE SmackDown Episode

-Remember to join us for live coverage at 8pm ET and stay tuned for updates on tonight’s show from the WWE Performance Center in Orlando.
+Remember to join us tonight at 8pm ET for live SmackDown coverage, and join us throughout the day for updates on tonight’s show.

 Follow Marc on Twitter at @this_is_marc.
 Send any news, tips or corrections to us by clicking here.